AI-based startup UptimeAI raises seed funding of $1.5 mn

-New Delhi, Feb 17 (IANS) UptimeAI, a company specialising in AI-based predictive maintenance software for heavy industries, has raised a total of $1.5 million in its seed funding from YourNest Venture Capital and other angel investors.
+New Delhi: UptimeAI, a company specialising in AI-based predictive maintenance software for heavy industries, has raised a total of $1.5 million in its seed funding from YourNest Venture Capital and other angel investors.

 This investment will help UptimeAI scale its core technology development efforts and expand its presence in multiple international markets, said a statement.